Thangeswaran74/vault/README.md

 How to use?

-clone the file into your PC
+clone the file into your PC.

-move on to the directory
+move on to the directory.

-run the command "python3 run.py" to start the flask application and start using it
+run the command "python3 run.py" to start the flask application and start using it.